xan1242/hp2wsfix/README.md

 FrontEnd and HUD will still be stretched and needs further investigation in the code.

+You can also reroute the save file to another directory of your liking.

 # Usage
 Extract the contents of the .zip file to the game's root directory.